syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 {% endhighlight %}
 {% endtabs %}

-## Delete item when dropping in particular view
+## Delete Item when Dropping in Particular View

 To delete the dragged item when dropping into a particular view, handle the [ItemDragging](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemDragging_EV.html) event based on the conditions of [Action](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemDraggingEventArgs~Action.html) and `Bounds` event arguments.
 To delete the dragged item when dropping in a particular view, follow the code example: